mradcliffe/grunt-crawl/README.md

 Type: `Integer`
 Default value: `10000`

 An interval in seconds to wait for crawling to finish.
-Useful for larger sites with lots to crawl.
-Todo: remove this.
+Useful for larger sites with lots to crawl, particularly Angular sites with complex and dynamic content binding.

+#### options.exclude
+Type: `Array`
+Default value: `[]`

+Define relative URI patterns to exclude from being crawled.
+This is useful for ignoring file downloads.

 ### Usage Examples